 I can't believe I dropped that pass.
 I should always give 100 percent.
-I can't ever make a mistake.
+There's no excuse, I should be better than that.

 Ignoring the Positive Mode

 Our brains are in ignoring the positive mode when a mix of good, bad, and neutral things happen, but only the bad things seem to matter.